NAEP-AS-Challenge/math-prediction/readme.md

 \
 There are six *Type I* items which are composed of multiple parts that each have a score and response fields.
 For the purpose of the challenge, participants are requested to score one part of the item which contains a section that is potentially scorable using NLP.
 For the four other items, called *Type II* items here, there are multiple parts within an item; however, these parts are dependently linked portions of the item and, as such, were assigned a single score that encompasses the responses contained within two or more parts.

 For the *Type II* items, the sub-item scores have been combined into a single "assigned_score" variable which is described in the common variables table above.
-The original part scores are also included and can be decoded using the item scoring guides provided in "[*Item information.zip*](resources/Item_Descriptions_for_NAEP_Math_Scoring_Challenge.pdf)".
+The original part scores are also included and can be decoded using the item scoring guides provided in [*Item information.zip*](resources/Item_Descriptions_for_NAEP_Math_Scoring_Challenge.pdf).

 To make it clear which outcome contestants should predict, we've created a variable "`score_to_predict`" which is the field which will be used as the outcome variable to create predicted scores for.
 We've also created a variable named "`predict_from`" to identify the text with the most relevant constructed response text to use when creating predicted scores, although as noted, some scores include more than just the text in the scoring decision.
 Participants are encouraged to use all item parts in their scoring model to improve performance.\